Diving gas laws

 Ptotal = P1 + P2 + ... + Pn

-Total pressure of a gas mixture equals the sum of partial pressures of each gas.
+The total pressure of a gas mixture is the sum of the partial pressures of each gas.
 Partial pressure = total pressure × gas fraction.
+In air: 79% N₂, 21% O₂.

 Diving applications